lcouper/AnalysisTutorials/BayesianCurveFitting/README.md

 # Specify the MCMC settings
-ni <- 25000 # number of iterations in each chain nb <- 5000 # number of 'burn in' iterations to discard nt <- 8 # thinning rate - jags saves every nth iterations in each chain nc <- 3 # number of chains
+ni <- 25000 # number of iterations in each chain nb <- 5000 # number of 'burn in' iterations to discard nt <- 8 # thinning rate - save every nth iteration in each chain nc <- 3 # number of chains

 # Temperature sequence for derived quantity calculations